Maskintolk/maskintolk.dev/src/pages/contact.md

 <br />

-## The best way to contact me is through E-mail.
-So, send me an email if you have somthing you wish to discuss...
+### The best way to contact me is through E-mail.
+So, send me an e-mail if you have somthing you wish to discuss...

 <br />